 If you are flying, you will find booths in both our main airports (SJO and LIR).
-If you are driving, it is very common to see local vendors offering you a SIM card at the border or customs.
+If you are doing a land crossing, it is very common to see local vendors offering you a SIM card at the border or customs.
 These guys will charge a little bit higher than if you buy it at the office but we have never had a problem with the service before.

 If you are already in the country and you want to get a SIM card, don’t worry.
-You can go to any of the phone companies’ offices, supermarkets, shopping malls, electronic stores and appliance stores to buy one.
+You can go to any of the phone companies’ offices and most computer stores to get one.

 You should see signs in the window or by the door of which company the store sells.
 The only requirement you need is to present your passport or picture ID in order to fill out a short form.

 The 4 major phone companies in Costa Rica are:

 With these companies you can buy the SIM card for 2000 colones (around $4) and they will give you the same amount for phone credit on the SIM card itself.